Arden Screen and Stage Make-up

 Pan-Cake make-up

-Max Factor’s son Frank was charged with the development of ‘Pan-Cake’, and after his father’s death in 1938 he released it as a general make-up for woman.
-It was a huge success and cosmetic companies, including Elizabeth Arden, scrambled to produce imitations.
-Arden’s product was initially called Pat-A-Kake but the name was changed to Pat-A-Crème after legal action by the Max Factor Company.
+Max Factor’s son Frank was charged with the development of ‘Pan-Cake’ and after his father’s death in 1938 he quickly released it as a general make-up for woman.
+It was a huge success and other cosmetic companies, including Elizabeth Arden, scrambled to produce imitations.

 By the end of the decade the whole Screen and Stage project was quietly shelved having been a costly failure.
-To make matters worse, Frank Factor, who had changed his name to Max Factor Jr. after his father’s death, seemed to be a lot more interested in the commercial possibilities of make-up than his father.
+To make matters worse, Frank Factor – who had changed his name to Max Factor Jr. after his father’s death – seemed to be a lot more interested in developing the commercial possibilities of make-up than his father.
 The Factors were probably added to the list Arden started with Helena Rubinstein and Dorothy Gray.
-That list was soon to be extended with the arrival of Charles Revson.
+That list was soon to be extended to include Charles Revson.

 Sources